-14. DISCLOSURE OF STUDENTS' NAMES AND ADDRESSES TO EMPLOYER ORGANISATIONS in this regard is that the University may disclose names and study addresses of final-year students only to bona fide employer organisations - except where any individual final-year students have in writing expressly requested the Registrar not so to disclose their names.
+14. DISCLOSURE OF STUDENTS' NAMES AND ADDRESSES TO EMPLOYER ORGANISATIONS

+The University is approached from time to time by outside organisations that wish to contact final-year students about job opportunities.
+Council's policy in this regard is that the University may disclose names and study addresses of final-year students only to bona fide employer organisations - except where any individual final-year students have in writing expressly requested the Registrar not so to disclose their names.